llvm/mlir-www/website/content/users/_index.md

 interoperate seamlessly with existing users of Vulkan APIs, specifically focused on games and rendering pipelines.

+## [Lumen](https://github.com/lumen/lumen): A new compiler and runtime for BEAM languages

+Lumen is not only a compiler, but a runtime as well.
+It consists of two parts:

+- A compiler for Erlang to native code for a given target (x86, ARM, WebAssembly)
+- An Erlang runtime, implemented in Rust, which provides the core functionality needed to implement OTP

+The primary motivator for Lumen's development was the ability to compile Elixir applications that could target WebAssembly, enabling use of Elixir as a language for frontend development.
+It is also possible to use Lumen to target other platforms as well, by producing self-contained executables on platforms such as x86.

 ## [Nod Distributed Runtime](https://nod.ai/project/distributedruntime/): Asynchronous fine-grained op-level parallel runtime

 Nod's MLIR based Parallel Compiler and Distributed Runtime  provide a way to